-The requirements for admission to the Ph.D.
-Program in Materials Science and Engineering are as follows:
+The application requirements for the Master of Science Program in Materials Science are as follows:

-- 1. A bachelor's degree in chemistry, physics, materials science, engineering or a related field from a regionally accredited institution and have a 3.0 grade point average on a 4.0 scale. - 2.
-Submission of a complete application including the following: - a) Completed Application Forms
+A bachelor's degree in Chemistry, Physics, Materials Science, Engineering or a related field from a regionally accredited institution and have a 3.0 grade point average on a 4.0 scale.

-- b) Application Fee

-- c) Statement of Purpose of at least 500 words explaining how the program will advance your career goals

-- d) Updated Resume

-- e) GRE Scores

-- f) At least three Letters of Recommendation from persons who are qualified to evaluate your academic and research experience

-- g) Official Transcripts

-- TOEFL scores for international applicants, minimum score of 80 (Internet) or 550 (Paper).
+- 2. Submission of a complete application including the following: - a.
+Completed Application Forms - b.
+Application Fee - Statement of purpose of at least 500 words explaining how the program will advance your career goals - d.
+Updated Resume - e.
+At least three Letters of Recommendation from persons who are qualified to evaluate your academic and research experience - f.
+Official Transcripts - g.
+TOEFL scores for international applicants, minimum score of 80 (Internet) or 550 (Paper).

-Admission to the Ph.D. program in Materials Science and Engineering may be regular or provisional.
-For regular admission, applicants must have a bachelor's degree in chemistry, physics, materials science, engineering or a related field from a regionally accredited institution and have a 3.0 grade point average on a 4.0 scale.
+Admission to the Master's program in Materials Science may be regular or provisional.
+For regular admission, applicants must have a bachelor's degree in chemistry, physics, engineering, materials science, or a related field (as long as evidence for completion of mathematics, chemistry and physics pre-requisite courses is provided) from a regionally accredited institution and have a 3.0 grade point average on a 4.0 scale.
 Equivalent degrees from foreign institutions may also be accepted.